manorrock/azure-examples/acr/tomcat/README.md

-# Create a custom Tomcat Docker image and push it to Azure Container Registry
+# Push a Tomcat Docker image to Azure Container Registry

 ## Prerequisites